dionysis11/infSystems/README.md

 ## Contributing

 Contributions are welcome!
-If you have any ideas for improving TrenWalker, feel free to open an issue or submit a pull request.
+If you have any ideas for improving Trenkwalder, feel free to open an issue or submit a pull request.

 ## License